davidosemwegie/atb-semantic-versioning/README.md

 ---

+## Goal
+The goal of this was to create a function called determinePrecedence that takes two valid semantic versions and returns a boolean.
+The boolean should be true (1) if the first semver provided to the function has a higher precedence than the second semver provided, according to the rules of precedence.

+**The code for the determinePrecedence function is located at 'src/determinePrecedence'**

+### Responses
+        $ 1 - true (first number > second number)
+        $ 0 - false (first number < second number)
+        $ -1 - same numbers

 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn or NPM, installed in your environment.